|

 The lactose issue

-If your dog seems to have digestive issues after having any dairy, it might struggle with lactose intolerance.
-Like humans, some dogs have a hard time with lactose.
+If your dog has digestive issues after eating dairy, it might be lactose intolerant.
+Like humans, some dogs have difficulty digesting lactose.

 Dogs that don’t produce lactase — a natural enzyme that splits lactose into two easy-to-digest sugars — can’t digest lactose comfortably.
-As a result, they might experience symptoms of lactose intolerance like:
+As a result, they might experience symptoms of lactose intolerance, such as:

 • Bloating